qjiangzhao/TEtrimmer/README.md

 ## Introduction
 Many tools have been developed for *de novo* transposable element (TE) identification.
 But manual curation is still required for high quality TE annotation by experts.
 TE Trimmer is designed to replace and assistant TE manual curation.
-You can find more details for TE Trimmer [flowchart](#Flowchart).
+You can find more details from TE Trimmer [flowchart](#Flowchart).

 ## Installation
 You can find required dependencies from [here](https://github.com/qjiangzhao/TE-Trimmer/blob/Jiangzhao_TE_trimmer/TE_Trimmer_dependencies).